Equal

 This happens when the employer makes you an offer of compensation

 which does not fully meet your possible claim.
-In return, you sign
+In return, you

-away the right to make a claim against the employer.
+sign away the right to make a claim against the employer.

-Sometimes these offers are worth thinking about when you take into
+Sometimes these offers are worth thinking about when you take

-a tribunal is heard.
+before a tribunal is heard.

 top